Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Book of Awesome Women Writers: Medieval Mystics, Pioneering Poets, Fierce Feminists and First Ladies of Literature (Gift For Women Writers, For readers of Bad Feminist) by Becca Anderson
+Book of Awesome Women Writers: Medieval Mystics, Pioneering Poets, Fierce Feminists and First Ladies of Literature (Historical Women, Female Authors) by Becca Anderson

 Becca Anderson, author of the bestseller, The Book of Awesome Women, has gathered the most revered and radical women writers of history.
 Beginning with the first recorded writer of either gender and ending with acclaimed authors of today, including Toni Morrison and J.K.
 Rowling, this is a must-read for those who must read.